ISSN: 0186-1042 ISSN-e: 2448-8410

 Open Access Policy

-Accounting and Management (Contaduría y Administración) provides immediate open access to its content, based on the principle of disseminating the results of academic research free of charge to our readers.
-This fosters greater global knowledge exchange and prevents knowledge obsolescence.
-However, each author may choose to archive their paper on their own initiative through institutional, collective, or thematic repositories.
-This journal supports open access initiatives.
+Accounting & Management (Contaduría y Administración) provides immediate open access to its content under the principle of freely disseminating the results of academic research to readers, thereby fostering greater worldwide knowledge exchange and preventing the obsolescence of knowledge.
+However, each author may independently archive their paper through institutional, collective, or thematic repositories, in line with the journal’s support for open-access initiatives.

-Journal Acounting and Management (Contaduría y Administración) actively combats plagiarism and fraudulent publishing practices.
-To this end, it presents its editorial ethics statement, which is based on the principles established by the Committee on Publication Ethics (COPE):
+Accounting & Management (Contaduría y Administración) actively combats plagiarism and fraudulent publication practices.
+To this end, the journal presents its Editorial Ethics Statement, which is based on the principles established by the Committee on Publication Ethics (COPE):

 Responsibilities of the Editorial Board